crudh/gif/README.md

 UI for seaching gifs using Giphy.
 Loads small previews initially and allows for click for full preview and to access a clipboard button to copy the gif url to the clipboard.

 The app is built using React, Next and Tailwind.
-It uses features like the app directory, server components and server actions.
+It uses features like the app directory, server components, server actions and React compiler.

 ## Run it locally